StefanoLambiase/StefanoLambiase/README.md

 About me
 -----------
-I am a master student at Computer Science departement of the University of Salerno (UNISA).
+I am a Ph.D. student at Computer Science departement of the University of Salerno (UNISA).
+My research interests are Human Aspects of Software Engineering and Software Project Management.

 During my third year at university I fell in love with Software Engineering.
 Cause that, i chose **Software Engineering and IT management** as curriculum at master degree.